d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex4/company-code-dac/README.md

 3. Click on the **Save** button to insert the records into the table.
   <br><br>![](../images/create_dac_table_07.png)
 ## Create Company Code Data Access Control
+In this step, we are creating the _Data Access Control_ object and specify the critera for access per user.

+1.
   <br><br>![](../images/create_dac_01.png)
   <br><br>![](../images/create_dac_02.png)
   <br><br>![](../images/create_dac_03.png)